 1. An amount representing the highest selling local fare used in certain markets under the IATA Multi-lateral Proration Agreement.
 Base amounts are published in the IATA Prorate Manual--Passenger (PMP).
-2. A base fare used in Category 25 as a calculation tool to produce Net or Selling amounts.

 A unit of work containing a group of transactions that are entered and released to the file, used for describing a set of instructions that are being implemented.
-Every batch is identified by a 2-character alphanumeric code (based on batch ID of user) plus a control number assigned by the system.
+Every batch is identified by a two-character alphanumeric code (based on batch ID of user) plus a control number assigned by the system.
 The batch header specifies the proposal number, tariff, carrier, effective date of transactions, and the batch status (public, private, or incomplete).
 See also batch processing.